Short Bio

 Selected Talks

 • December 2024, Hangzhou, China.
-Plasticity Models for Hippocampal One-shot online learning, China Brain-Machine Intelligence Conference
+Plasticity Models for Hippocampal One-shot Online Learning, China Brain-Machine Intelligence Conference

 • November 2024, Yunnan, China.
 Brain-Inspired Hybrid Intelligence, International Youth Forum on Brain and Intelligence